Are we in a real estate bubble? - NewsBreak

 We’ve certainly seen the first part of that definition – a significant spike in house prices – but there are clear economic factors driving those increases, Gabriel said, citing a variety of pandemic side-effects:

-“Very significant purchase of second homes by those that could afford it… and in the early stages of the pandemic, city dwellers in high-density units sought refuge in suburban or exurban environments that had greater separation between households, lower densities, more recreational amenities that were consistent with pandemic safety and things of that sort.”Home builders struggle to meet housing demands
+“Very significant purchase of second homes by those that could afford it… and in the early stages of the pandemic, city dwellers in high-density units sought refuge in suburban or exurban environments that had greater separation between households, lower densities, more recreational amenities that were consistent with pandemic safety and things of that sort.”Buy or sell a home in 2021?
+Here’s how it could impact your taxes

 Basically, the pandemic fueled a lifestyle demand for home ownership.
 Combine that with super-low interest rates, and prices started to climb – and still haven’t stopped.